 Although any further evidence is anecdotal, we can say that when we have used a Greedy approach in the past extensive further exploration of models rarely finds a better model then the one initially produced by the algorithm.
 Although it is assumed hundreds of applied statisticians have used this approach, or something similar, on thousands of data sets, we cannot find mention of the algorithm in any standard textbook on regression.
 If nothing else can be concluded, it is that regression textbooks need to completely rethink their chapter on variable selection based on the existence of stepAIC and Greedy.

 There are three clear follow up objectives.
-First, we are currently developing an optimized version of of the automated Greedy function that better incorporates categorical variables and allows consideration of non-general linear models.
+First, we are currently developing an optimized version of the automated Greedy function that better incorporates categorical variables and allows consideration of non-general linear models.
 Second we plan on proceeding with an in depth comparison of the relative merits of Greedy and other model selection approaches and assess the value of using these algorithms on very large data sets with varying degrees of collinearity.
 Third, there are algorithms even less computationally intensive than Greedy and hybrid algorithms that fall between stepAIC and Greedy in complexity.
 For really large data sets and different degrees of collinearity, algorithm variants may be useful.

 APPENDIX 1